paclic2023/paclic2023.github.io/_pages/home.md

 PACLIC 37 emphasizes the synergy of theoretical frameworks and processing of natural language, providing a forum for researchers from different fields to share and discuss progress in scientific studies, development and application of the topics related to the study of languages.

-Deadline for papers is July 16, 2023 and the papers need to be submittted at [our Easychair platform](https://easychair.org/conferences/?conf=paclic37).
+Deadline for papers is July 16, 2023 and the papers need to be submittted to [our Easychair platform](https://easychair.org/conferences/?conf=paclic37).
 For more information, visit [here](/calls/main_conference_papers/).

 ## News